Neoteny: In domestic animals

 In 2004, a study that used 310 wolf skulls and over 700 dog skulls representing 100 breeds concluded that the evolution of dog skulls can generally not be described by heterochronic processes such as neoteny, although some pedomorphic dog breeds have skulls that resemble the skulls of juvenile wolves.
 By 2011, the findings by the same researcher were simply "Dogs are not paedomorphic wolves."

 In other animals

-The axolotl is a neotenous salamander, often retaining gills throughout its life.
+The axolotl (Ambystoma mexicanum) is a neotenous salamander, often retaining gills throughout its life.